 In the listings below, the wordings are loose rather than definitive; some things could be put under various headings; some details can be common to more than one characteristic; other wordings could have been chosen; and so on.
 The clustering of features under subheadings is not a fixed thing; other combinations are possible.

 Many of the details are phrased in negative-sounding terms.
-This partly reflects the way ‘normality’/’average’ is seen re children’s development; and partly reflects the wording of many documents (which in turn reflect ideas around assessment and identification).
+This partly reflects the way ‘normality’/’average’ is seen re children’s development; and partly reflects the wording of many of the documents looked at (which in turn reflect ideas around assessment and identification).
 As a society we seem more driven by establishing what people are not able to do rather than understanding what they are like.

 It is certainly not intended to be read that every autistic person will display all of the potential characteristics listed as detail.
 Each person is different in many ways.
 Within each of the broad headline features one person might exhibit a particular set of behaviours whereas another person might exhibit some details but not others.
 Most obviously, each bit of detail (where present at all) can exist to varying degrees of prominence, which can vary over time or in different settings.
+Whatever the behaviours of individuals, they are more likely to be at the extreme ends of the range.
 Some of the particular details are contradictory so that a person can appear to be both one thing and its opposite within the fixed overall framework.
 People are complex beings.

 Likes repetition, pattern and known detail.
 Dislikes flexibilities: